-Sites that contain a strong impedance contrast, i.e., a boundary between adjacent layers with shear wave velocities that differ by a factor of 2 or more are not specifically considered in the site soil coefficients and a site- specific seismic ground response analysis should be conducted.
-The strong impedance contrast can occur where a thin soil profile (e.g., < 20 to 30 feet) overlies rock or where layers of soft and stiff soils occur.
+Sites that contain a strong impedance contrast, i.e., a boundary between adjacent layers with shear wave velocities that differ by a factor of 2 or more, may benefit from a site-specific seismic ground response analysis.
+The strong impedance contrast can occur where a thin soil profile (e.g., < 20 to 30 ft) overlies rock or where layers of soft and stiff soils occur.